Nina S Parikh

 8Page(s)

 721-732AbstractWe investigated patients' willingness to have their reading ability documented in their medical records and the degree of shame and embarrassment associated with such disclosure.
 Structured interviews were conducted among a consecutive sample of 283 primary care patients at an urban public hospital.
 Patients' literacy was measured using the Rapid Estimate of Adult Literacy in Medicine (REALM).
 Self-report of degree of shame and embarrassment related to literacy skills was measured using an orally administered questionnaire.
 Fifty-one percent of patients had low literacy skills (≤sixth grade) and 27.9% were assessed as having marginal literacy (seventh-eighth grade).
-Half (47.6%) of patients reading at or below the third-grade level admitted feeling ashamed or embarrassed about their difficulties reading, compared with 19.2% of those reading at the fourth-sixth-grade level and 6.5% of those reading at the seventh-eighth-grade level (pPositive health beliefs and blood pressure reduction in the deserve study
+Half (47.6%) of patients reading at or below the third-grade level admitted feeling ashamed or embarrassed about their difficulties reading, compared with 19.2% of those reading at the fourth-sixth-grade level and 6.5% of those reading at the seventh-eighth-grade level (pEffect of an STD/HIV behavioral intervention on women's use of the female condom

 1Page(s)